gabrielvrl/gabrielvrl/README.md

 ## Hi, there!
 I'm Gabriel Varela 👋

-### :computer: I'm a Brazilian Software Developer and Mechatronics Engineering student at UFRN.
+### :computer: I'm a Brazilian Software Developer @tembici, Ignite Student @rocketseat and Mechatronics Engineering student at UFRN.

 ### :dart: My main goal is to build stuff through code and technology that are meaningful and helps people.